MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 With the planned retirement of the Basic Public IP SKU in September 2025, you need to upgrade services that use Basic Public IP SKU IP addresses.
 Microsoft recommends migrating your current Basic SKU Azure Load Balancers to Standard SKU Azure Load Balancers to implement security measures not applied by the Basic SKU.

 With Standard SKU Azure Load Balancer, you're secure by default.
 All inbound Internet traffic to the public load balancer is blocked unless allowed by the rules of the applied network security group.
-This prevents accidentally allowing Internet traffic to your virtual machines or services before you are ready and ensure that you are in control of the traffic that can access your resources.
+This default behavior prevents accidentally allowing Internet traffic to your virtual machines or services before you're ready and ensure that you're in control of the traffic that can access your resources.

-Standard SKU Azure Load Balancer uses Azure Private Link to create private endpoint connections.
-This is useful in cases where you want to allow private access to your resources behind a load balancer, but you want users to access it from their environment.
+Standard SKU Azure Load Balancer uses Azure Private Link to create private endpoint connections, which is useful in cases where you want to allow private access to your resources behind a load balancer, but you want users to access it from their environment.

 ## Step 3: Review your hybrid connectivity services